-This can be a combination of fallen leaves, moss, twigs, and other debris which can build up over time.
-Leaves get blown onto the roof, travelling down into the gutters.
-When wet, leaves can stick to gutter walls and floors and with the flow of rainwater become lodged in corners and down pipes.
+This can be a combination of fallen leaves, moss, twigs, and other debris that can build up over time.
+Leaves get blown onto the roof, traveling down.
+When wet, leaves can stick to gutter walls and floors, and the flow of rainwater becomes lodged in corners and downpipes.

-Over time leaves will breakdown turning into a fertile compost, the perfect breeding ground for seeds, moss and weeds that have been blown onto the roof or dropped by birds.
-If left unchecked these invasive weeds can overtake your gutters, blocking the natural flow of water, plugging the down pipe leading to rainwater build up and possible overflow.
-It is critical that gutters are in good health for the winter to ensure water is free flowing to prevent damage by snow and ice build-up.
+Over time leaves will breakdown turning into a fertile compost, the perfect breeding ground for seeds, moss, and weeds that have been blown onto the roof or dropped by birds.
+If left unchecked, these invasive weeds can overtake your guttering and downpipes, blocking the natural flow of water, plugging the downpipe leading to rainwater build-up, and possible overflow.
+It is critical that gutters are in good health for the winter, to ensure water is free-flowing to prevent damage by snow and ice build-up.

 Image: Courtesy of Ashley Mackintosh

 For a quick visual, next time it rains, get an umbrella and give your gutters a visual health check.
-Are the gutters overflowing, leaking, or sagging, or is there water running down the side of the building?
-Any of these factors could indicate an issue with the guttering.
-If you have to clear your garden or driveway of falling leaves in the autumn, then it would be advisable to consider your gutters.
+Are they overflowing, leaking, or sagging, or is there water running down the side of the building?
+Any of these factors could indicate an issue with clogged gutters.
+If you have to clear your garden or driveway of falling leaves in the autumn, then it would be advisable to consider a visual health check.

-For ultimate peace of mind contact your local gutter cleaning professional who will be able to check and clear your gutters and help prevent expensive repairs.
+For ultimate peace of mind, contact your local exterior cleaning professional, who will be able to check and help prevent expensive repairs.

-To safely clean your gutters, it is advisable to consult a gutter cleaning service provider.
-Innovative gutter cleaning equipment from skyVac™ makes professional gutter cleaning a breeze.
-No need for ladders, a single operator can easily and effectively clean gutters up to four stories high, and all from the safety of the ground.
-So, whether your property has difficult to reach gutters, such as above a conservatory or a garage, skyVac™ gutter cleaning equipment features a powerful wet and dry vacuum system along with extremely lightweight and robust carbon fibre Elite Poles making light work of the hard to access gutters.
+It is advisable to consult an external cleaning service provider to help protect your home.
+Innovative gutter clearing vac's from skyVac™ makes professional gutter clearing a breeze.
+No need for ladders, a single operator can easily and effectively clean up to four stories high, and all from the safety of the ground.
+So, whether your property has difficult to reach gutters, such as above a conservatory or a garage, skyVac™ gutter vacuum systems features a powerful wet and dry vacuum system, along with extremely lightweight and robust carbon fibre Elite telescopic poles, our gutter vac's make light work, of hard to access gutters.

-How often you need your gutters cleaned depends very much on your property's surroundings, weather factors and age of building.
-Properties surrounded by overhanging trees, especially pine trees, or with moss growth should be checked frequently, especially after bad weather to ensure gutters are free from fallen debris.
+This depends very much on your property's surroundings, weather factors, and age of the building.
+Properties surrounded by overhanging trees, especially pine trees, or with moss growth, should be checked frequently, especially after bad weather, to ensure gutters are free from fallen debris.

-Your local gutter cleaning professional can inspect your gutters from the safety of the ground using Spinaclean’s high reach inspection system.
-Quick to assemble, the world leading system is able to extend up to 4 stories in height, giving a detailed eye in the sky view from the operator's monitor, with no need for ladders.
-So, for the ultimate peace of mind and to ensure your gutters continue in good health, contact your local gutter cleaning professional for an inspection today.
+Your local gutter cleaning professional can inspect your guttering systems from the safety of the ground, using Spinaclean’s high reach inspection system.
+Quick to assemble, the world-leading system is able to extend up to 4 stories in height, giving a detailed eye in the sky view from the operator's monitor, with no need for ladders.
+So, for the ultimate peace of mind and to ensure your gutters continue in good health, contact your local cleaning professional for an inspection today.

 Please feel free to like and share on your social media channels.